BasedLabs/NoLabs/README.md

 The goal of the project is to accelerate bio research by making inference models easy to use for everyone.
-We are currently supporting protein biolab (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.), drug discovery biolab (construct ligands and test binding to target proteins) and small molecules design biolab (design small molecules given a protein receptor and check drug-likeness and binding affinity).
+We are currently supporting protein biolab (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.), drug discovery biolab (construct ligands and test binding to target proteins) and small molecules design biolab (design small molecules given a protein target and check drug-likeness and binding affinity).

 We are working on expanding both and adding a cell biolab and genetic biolab, and we will appreciate your support and contributions.